 He worked with many performers from the Paris and Geneva Conservatories, notably with violinist Aya Kono during the Ircam’s Festival ManiFeste in Paris, at MonacoTech from the Arts Spring Festival in Monte-Carlo, and during Archipel Festival 2018 in Geneva.
 Javier also presented a piece for string quartet and electronics with Ensemble Contrechamps in Geneva.
 During the same year, he presented a piece for narrator, orchestra and live electronics with the french actress Isabelle Adjani and the Geneva Camerata orchestra.
 A second version of this piece was performed on the Swiss Radio Television by actress Layla Hasan Shlonsky and the orchestra of the Hem of Geneva under the direction of Pierre Bleuse.

 He presented recent pieces during ensemble Sillages electr()cutions Festival in Brest with saxophonist Stéphane Sordet, at the Gennevilliers Conservatory in Paris with the ensemble Multilatérale under the direction of Léo Warynski & with Vortex ensemble in Geneva.
 In the context of ARCO binational university, association between the Mozarteum University Salzbourg et Gmem-Marseille, the ensembles Les Métaboles & Multilatérale have premiered one of their pieces at Gmem-Marseille under the direction of Léo Warynski.

-Parallel to the composition, Javier is professor of electroacoustic composition, improvisation and musical training at the Conservatory of Paris-Saclay in Orsay and Champs-sur-Marne/Noisiel (Paris).
+In addition to composition, he teaches electroacoustic composition, improvisation and musical training at the Conservatoires de Paris-Saclay à Orsay and du Champs-sur-Marne/Noisiel (Paris).